clarencebowen/chinook-weather-sales-relationship/README.md

 ####Conclusion
-A correlation of near-zero suggests little to no linear relationship.
-Also looking at the scatterplot appears to show no weather-sales relationship where sales is defined by the total number of units sold daily, and weather as the average daily temperature.
+Given the chinook database and (randomly-generated) weather dataset, we were able to find a correlation of near-zero between total number of units sold and average daily temperature, suggesting little to no linear relationship.
+Moreover the scatterplot  appears to show no weather-sales relationship.